 Can I buy proton pump inhibitors?

-Most of these medicines are prescription-only.
-You can buy omeprazole and pantoprazole over the counter at pharmacies.
-However, if you need to use this medicine for more than four weeks you should consult your doctor.
+You can buy omeprazole, lansoprazole and pantoprazole over the counter at pharmacies.
+Rabeprazole still requires a prescription.
+However, if you need to use a PPI for more than four weeks you should consult your doctor.

 How do I take proton pump inhibitors?